stolosapo/NoiseRadio/README.md

 The `icecast-info` is a class that is usefull when we want to use an Icecast server as a streaming server and when we want to get some informations abaout the stream that we want like current track, listeners and listeners peek count..
-In order to use it we must create an `IcecastInfo` class with some params as config or the defaults as following
+In order to use it we must create an `IcecastInfo` class with some params as config or the defaults as following Also in order to be able for the library to work the Icecast streaming server should have a running `/status-json.xsl` endpoint

 ```JavaScript
 IcecastInfo.defaults = {